UFC Fight Night: Dolidze vs. Hernandez: Predictions & Analysis

 A few statistical edges stand out.
 Smith throws significantly more leather — a 0.9 sig. strike per minute gap.
 Smith is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Smith has tighter striking defense, making opponents miss more often.

-**The Pick: Elijah Smith over Toshiomi Kazama.** The model is firm on this one: Smith at 81%.
+The Pick: Elijah Smith over Toshiomi Kazama.
+The model is firm on this one: Smith at 86%.
+The market and our model are aligned — the line looks fair.

 Joselyne Edwards vs Priscila Cachoeira